British Museum announces shortlist for Western Range galleries project

-Five architect-led teams compete in the final stage of the British Museum’s competition
+Five architect-led teams compete in final stage of competition with winner due early next year

 The British Museum has announced a shortlist of five architect-led consultant teams for the second stage of its Western Range architectural competition.

-The selected team will work closely with British Museum experts to develop designs for the Western Range, taking into consideration the museum’s historic buildings, decarbonisation goals, and the evolving approach to the display and care of collections.
+The selected team will work closely with British Museum experts to develop designs for the Western Range, taking into consideration the museum’s historic buildings, decarbonisation goals and approach to the display and care of collections.

 The Western Range encompasses a third of the museum’s gallery space, alongside significant back-of-house areas, covering 15,650 square metres.

-George Osborne, Chair of the British Museum, remarked: “The redevelopment of the British Museum is one of the biggest projects of our time.
+George Osborne, chair of the British Museum, said: “The redevelopment of the British Museum is one of the biggest projects of our time.

 “We asked for the best of the architectural community to step forward to help - and they have, from Britain and across the world.
 The shortlist we’ve chosen mixes renowned experience with exciting new voices.
 We couldn’t have asked for more.”